team-decent/decent-bench/README.md

 network sparsity, and agent heterogeneity may all impact the optimization process.
 Therefore, these constraints must be considered when evaluating an algorithm's performance.
 This is where decent-bench comes in.
-By benchmarking algorithms in different settings with different communication constraints, decent-bench provides you with realistic algorithm comparisons in a user-friendly and highly configurable manner.
+By benchmarking algorithms in different settings with different communication constraints, decent-bench provides you with realistic algorithm comparisons in a user-friendly and highly configurable setting.

 ## Author